Gowiem/terraform-workshops/terraform-fundamentals/exercises/04a/README.md

 for this configuration.
 ```

-Now check out your `.terraform` directory to see what's different, and also check out your S3 bucket.
+Now check out your `.terraform` directory to see what's different, and also check out the content of your S3 bucket.

 Re-run `terraform plan` and notice that Terraform wants to create an instance even though one already exists.
 This is
-because the original instance was in the `default` workspace, but we're the `sandbox` workspace.
+because the original instance was in the `default` workspace, but we're now using the `sandbox` workspace which doesn't share state.

 Go ahead and `terraform apply` to create a new instance and take note of the instance ID again.